SanjaiKumar-001/SOC-LAB/01-Investigations/Phase-01-Endpoint/003-lsass-credential-dumping-lolbin-tradecraft/README.md

 Event ID 1117 provides additional action context.

-These events are treated as enrichment rather than mandatory detection requirements because Defender Operational telemetry was not ingested into the current laboratory Sentinel workspace.
+Defender telemetry is treated as **enrichment rather than a detection requirement**.
+In hardened environments, Defender may detect and block LSASS credential-dumping activity before the full attack chain executes.
+However, the Sentinel behavioral detection remains useful on systems where Defender telemetry or prevention is unavailable, disabled, or does not stop the activity.

 ---